hombreperro45/docs/docs/compilation/ps3.md

     cd retroarch
     git pull

-This will create a local copy of the RetroArch's source tree into `%MSYS2%/home/%USERNAME%/.` To update your local copy from the repository run git pull
+To update your local copy from the repository run git pull

 ### Building RetroArch separately